Glenarm Power Plant: Overview

 The Glenarm Power Plant is an Art Deco style power plant in Pasadena, California.
-The Power Plant has powered the City of Pasadena since July 4, 1907.
-The power plant has been expanded over time and has included a total of 17 different power generation units.
+The plant has powered the City of Pasadena since July 4, 1907.
+It has been expanded over time and has included a total of 17 different power generation units.
 The 14 acre site contains four simple-cycle gas turbine generating units, GT-1 through GT-4, and one combined cycle generating unit, GT-5.
-The Glenarm Plant is to the west of the Metro L Line tracks that bisect the site while the Broadway Plant is on the east side.
+The Glenarm Plant is to the west of the Metro A Line tracks that bisect the site while the Broadway Plant is on the east side.
 The plant is bordered on the east by the northern terminus of the Pasadena Freeway and Blair International Baccalaureate School.

 History

-In the 1900s Pasadena was a pioneer in municipal lighting, and its conflict with Edison Electric Company (later Southern California Edison) gaining national attention.
-Mayor of Pasadena, William Waterhouse, upset with Edison's unsatisfactory service and high price for electricity, refused to pay the bill.
+In the 1900s Pasadena was a pioneer in municipal lighting, and its conflict with Edison Electric Company (later Southern California Edison) gained national attention.
+Pasadena Mayor William Waterhouse, upset with Edison's unsatisfactory service and high price for electricity, refused to pay the bill.
 Soon afterward the City Board decided to start a municipal lighting system and Pasadena issued a bond to finance street lighting.
 Pasadena Water and Power's (PWP) history begins when The Municipal Light and Power Department was set up in 1906.
-Pasadena citizens passed a $125,000 bond to build a power plant that would electrify street lights for less that what Edison charged at the time.
+Pasadena citizens passed a $125,000 bond to build a power plant that would electrify street lights for less than what Edison charged at the time.

 On October 16, 2012, the Pratt and Whitney turbine in GT-2 failed, apparently due to breakage of a blade in the power turbine, causing a fire but no injuries.
 Units GT-1, GT-3, and B-3 were already offline for repairs, leaving the station with only the 45 MW GT-4 unit.
 The B-3 steam unit was brought back online a few days later.